- Community Development

 Eligibility for these loans is based upon specific criteria.
 Potential homeowners must not have owned a home for three years and must live in the Greater Flagstaff area either currently or within the past three years.
 They must also meet income guidelines, depending on the program.

 The City of Flagstaff will provide up to $10,000 per household to eligible employees to be used for down payment and/or closing cost on the purchase of a home.
-EAH funds are matching: assistance will match buyer contribution on a dollar-for-dollar basis up to a benefit of $10,000 per household Download the flyer to learn more.
+EAH funds are matching: assistance will match buyer contribution on a dollar-for-dollar basis up to a benefit of $10,000 per household.
+To learn more, download the flyer (PDF).